Pillar 2 - Growing in Faith - Digging Deeper

 □ Through staying the mind on God - Habitual mental orientation toward God, His character, and His promises (Isaiah 26:3).
 This requires deliberate mental effort.

 □ Through the Holy Spirit - "The fruit of the Spirit is... peace" (Galatians 5:22).
-Peace is produced by the Spirit, not manufactured by the self.
+Peace is produced by the Spirit, not manufactured by self.
 We cooperate with the Spirit; we don't generate peace independently.

 □ Through meditating on Scripture - "Great peace have those who love your law; nothing can make them stumble" (Psalm 119:165).
 The Word renews the mind (Romans 12:2), and the renewed mind experiences peace.